Two-stage coding over the Z-channel: Conclusion

 \section{Conclusion}

 In this paper, we have discussed two-stage encoding strategies for the Z-channel correcting a fraction of errors.
 We have proposed an encoding algorithm that uses list-decodable codes on the first stage and high-error low-rate codes on the second stage.
-This strategy has been shown to correct an optimal fraction of asymmetric errors among all two-stage algorithms transmitting exponentially many messages.
+This strategy has been shown to correct an optimal fraction of asymmetric errors among all two-stage exponential-sized error-correcting codes.